jackycwwang/lighthouse_lab_midterm_project/README.md

 Other Features included
 * Top 20 airports in terms of number of flights they see
-* Top 10 cities and states in terms of number of flights the see
+* Top 10 cities and states in terms of number of flights they see
 * Median delays for flight numbers (routes) that occurred greater than 30 times in our sample data set.

 ### Feature Engineering and Feature Reduction

-We used a the linear regression model performance as an assessment metric for our feature selection process.
+We used the linear regression model performance as an assessment metric for our feature selection process.
 We started by striping our training data to line up with the formatting of the data we received to test.
 From there we formatted the columns by initially binning some continuous features, to simplify the noise, like flight times and label encoding some features like airport, city and state by busyness, but then after talking with some mentors, we one-hot encoded all categorical variables, and binned, and encoded some continuous ones.
 The remaining numerical features were scaled with a standard scaler that seemed to perform slightly better than the max/min scaler.
 If the feature was skewed, and positive, we took the log to more centrally model the feature.

 We added feature by feature to the train set, and tested the linear regression with r-squared (r2), mean absolute error (MAE) and mean squared error(MSE) metrics.
 The linear regression peaked out at about 0.08 for r2, but the MAE was lowest - around 3, when we sent all early flights (negative delays) to zero - as we only are concerned with delays.
 Unfortunately the r2 also decreased, so we did not use this feature.

-The maximum number of features we had was 171 to reduce features, we did:
+The maximum number of features we had was 171.
+To reduce features, we did:

 * **Forward filtering** when adding new features
 * **RFE** was done to select 50 features, and this only told us that we need more features than 50, but was too time consuming to repeat for our project time frame.